dongfangduoshou123/Caffe2-yolo-v3/README.md

 This repository contains code for a object detector based on YOLOv3: An Incremental Improvement, implementedin Caffe2.
 The code is based on the official code of YOLO v3.

+Now Only support Inference with CUDA support, train is not Provided yet.

 Implement YOLO v3 from scratch